The First Gateway: How the Olfactory Bulb Responds to What Is Real

 Synthetic Scent: A Broken Conversation

 Some synthetic molecules are known olfactory receptor antagonists—they block or override natural signaling.
 Others are lipophilic and accumulate in fat-rich brain tissue, subtly affecting mood, cognition, and endocrine balance.
-Combined with polymer carriers and encapsulated delivery systems, these compounds can linger far longer than the body was designed to accommodate.
+Combined with polymer carriers and encapsulated delivery systems, these compounds can linger longer than the body was designed to accommodate.

 Fragrance as Recalibration

 This is not magic.
 It is simply the original design returning to coherence.
+It is a reconnection to the biological design that remembers the forest and the flower.